randym/axlsx/README.md

 Changelog
 ---------
+- **December.?.11**: 1.0.14 release
+   - Added support for mergin cells

 - **December.8.11**: 1.0.13 release
-    Fixing .gemspec errors that caused gem to miss the lib directory.
+   -  Fixing .gemspec errors that caused gem to miss the lib directory.
 Sorry about that.

 - **December.7.11**: 1.0.12 release
     DO NOT USE THIS VERSION = THE GEM IS BROKEN